-If the driver is uninsured, who pays for the damage?
+If the driver is uninsured, who pays for the damage to my property?

-If a car crashes into your home and the driver is uninsured, your homeowners insurance may cover the damage; however, you may be responsible for paying the home insurance deductible.
-You could file a lawsuit against the uninsured driver, but you may be stuck with court costs and see no payout for years, even if you win.
+If a car crashes into your home and the driver is uninsured, your homeowners insurance may cover the damage; however, you may be responsible for paying your homeowners insurance deductible.
+Your insurer may choose to seek reimbursement from the driver through the subrogation process and could possibly use some of the proceeds to cover your deductible, either in part or in its entirety.
+If subrogation fails, you could file a lawsuit against the uninsured driver for any deductible, but you may be stuck with court costs and see no payout for years, even if you win.

 Keep in mind that your insurance may not cover the repair costs if they're less than your deductible.
 Check with your insurer or agent to make sure your policy would cover the damage.
-You should also get a repair estimate from a qualified professional to make sure the repair cost will exceed your deductible.
-If the repair cost is higher than your deductible, then it's generally worth filing a claim.
+You could also get a repair estimate from a qualified professional to make sure the repair cost will exceed your deductible.
+If the repair cost is higher than your deductible, then it might be worth filing a claim.

-If you caused the damage, whether it's knocking over your mailbox or backing into your garage door, your auto insurance likely won't cover the cost, and you may be responsible for the out-of-pocket expenses.
-If the damage to the property costs more than your homeowners deductible, it might be worth filing a claim through your homeowners insurance.
-Consult your insurer or agent to confirm that your policy will cover the damage.
+If you caused the damage, whether it's hitting your mailbox or backing into your garage door, your auto insurance likely won't cover the repairs.
+If the damage to the property costs more than your homeowners insurance deductible, it might be worth filing a homeowners insurance claim.
+Consult your insurer or agent to confirm that your homeowners policy will cover the damage.